Tallinn University

 Tallinn University (TLU; Tallinna Ülikool, TLÜ) is a public research university in Estonia.
 Located in the centre of Tallinn, the capital city of Estonia, Tallinn University is one of the three largest institutions of higher education in the country.
 Both QS World University and Times Higher Education rankings place it among the top 1000 universities in the world.

 History

-Tallinn University's predecessor, Tallinn Pedagogical University (Tallinna Pedagoogikaülikool), was founded in 1919.
+Tallinn University is the third oldest university in Estonia, as its predecessor, Tallinn Pedagogical University (Tallinna Pedagoogikaülikool), was founded in 1919.
 Tallinn University in its present form was established on 18 March 2005 as the result of a merger of several universities and research institutions in Tallinn.

 Academics

 As of 2023, about 7,000 degree students were enrolled at Tallinn University (with over 14,000 more taking part in continuing education programmes), making it the third largest provider of higher education in Estonia.
 Among degree students, 10% were international.
 There are 846 employees at the university, of which 475 are academic staff.

 Tallinn University's Baltic Film, Media, Arts and Communication School is the only institution in Northern Europe teaching film, television and audiovisual production in English, and one of the largest film schools in the region.
 Its student body represents over 40 countries worldwide.

 As of 2021 the Times Higher Education World Rankings ranked the university's research coefficient fourth highest in the Baltic States.